amelkiy/write-ups/GoogleCTF-2020/MathSH/README.md

 ## Attack Vectors
 Now this is the part that we failed to overcome :D but these were some of our attack vectors:
 ### Attack Vector #1 - Exception.ToString
-The shell itself is running fully inside the AppDomain, but the excpetion handling mechanism can throw an exception all the way to the caller of the AppDomain.
+The shell itself is running fully inside the AppDomain, but the exception handling mechanism can throw an exception all the way to the caller of the AppDomain.
 This is the function that handles the exceptions inside (`JScriptRunner.JScriptGlobal`):
 ```
 internal void WriteException(Exception ex)
 {